-- Cut stem off of delicata squash and slice squash lengthwise.
+- Cut the stem off of delicata squash and slice the squash lengthwise.
 Remove the seeds with a spoon.
 Slice to make semi-circles that are approximately 1/4 inch thick.
 Set aside.

-- In a bowl, mix ricotta cheese, lemon zest, dried herbs, black pepper and remaining salt.
+- Mix ricotta cheese, lemon zest, dried herbs, black pepper, and remaining salt in a bowl.
 Set aside.

 - Divide and sprinkle parmesan cheese evenly over each flatbread.

 - Arrange squash on flatbreads, leaving space between each slice.
 Spoon ricotta mixture in dollops, between squash slices.

 - Bake on the middle oven rack for 20-25 minutes, until squash is fork-tender.